novillo-cs/apcsa_material/classwork/11_12_count_triangles/directions.md

 Save here: ```.../APCSA1/apcsa-assignments-fall-YourUsername/classwork/11_12_count_triangles/```

+You may create one Java files with 2 functions (part 1 and part 2).

 ## Part 1

 The file "input.txt" gives triangles side lengths, one triangle per line.
 Some values do not make a triangle.